 Ancient DNA Who were the people region in living in our prehistoric times?
-Were other they related to populations living elsewhere in the world at the same time?
-Did they or otherwise migrate interact with populations neighboring living in regions?
-How were their organized?
-To societies such questions, answer DNA from analyze we ancient individuals, which recover both from we skeletal remains and from sediments deposited at archaeological sites.
-We do so by implementing and pursuing the development of state-ofDr.
-Slon is at the Departments of Anatomy and Anthropology and Human Molecular Genetics and Biochemistry and affiliated with the Dan David Center for Human Evolution and Biohistory Research.
+Were they related other to populations livina elsewhere in the world at the same time?
+Did they migrate otherwise or populations interact with neighboring living in regions?
+How were their societies organized?
+To answer such questions. analyze DNA from we ancient individuals, which recover both from we skeletal remains and from sediments deposited archaeological sites.
+We do so by implementing and pursuing the Dr. Slon is at the Departments of Anatomy and Anthropology and Human Molecular Genetics and Biochemistry and affiliated with the Dan David Center for Human Evolution and Biohistory Research.
 Her PhD and post-doctoral research on ancient hominin DNA were conducted in the Department of Evolutionary Genetics of the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany).
 She has an MSc in Medical Sciences and a BSc in Medical and Life Sciences, both from Tel Aviv University.
-Dr. Slon is the recipient of the Dan David Prize Scholarship for Young Researchers, the Otto Hahn Medal, the Otto Hahn Award, and the Alon Fellowship. https://www.tau.ac.il/~viviane/ the-art methodology suited to face the challenges of DNA preservation over time in warm climates.
-Our newly-established laboratory, which includes а clean room facility dedicated to the generation of ancient DNA data, is the first of its kind Israel.
-The study of in ancient genomes allows to elucidate not only who were the people living in the past, but also how past events affect on our own genomes today.
+Dr. Slon is the recipient of the Dan David Prize Scholarship for Young Researchers, the Otto Hahn Medal, the Otto Hahn Award, and the Alon Fellowship. development of state-ofthe-art methodology suited to face the challenges of preservation DNA over time in warm climates.
+Our newly-established laboratory, which includes clean facility room dedicated to the generation of ancient DNA data, is the first of its kind Israel.
+The study of ancient genomes allows to elucidate not only who were the people living in the past, but also how past events affect on our own genomes today.